pkgw/htmltalk/README.md

 * Much faster to edit presentation, reorder slides, etc: all done in text.
 This may not sound super significant, but all I can say is that compared to Impress, for me the experience was **vastly** more pleasant.
+* I’m very happy with the look of the talk.
+The typography is much better than what I could ever bother to achieve with LibreOffice.
 * Possibly more portable across machines than some aspects of PowerPoint-type presentations.
 * I feel much more confident in doing video and fancy effects in a web